nearform/otlp-blueprint/k8s/README.md

 ## Deploy on a remote k8s cluster

-Ensure your kubectl current context is correct and refers to the desired target.
+Ensure your kubectl current context is correct.
 Then run the following target:

 ```shell
 make demo